Tikrit

-Tikrit (تِكْرِيت /ar/) is a city in Iraq, located 140 km northwest of Baghdad and 220 km southeast of Mosul on the Tigris River.
+Tikrit (تِكْرِيت /ar/), historically romanized as Tekrit, is a city in Iraq, located 140 km northwest of Baghdad and 220 km southeast of Mosul on the Tigris River.
 It is the administrative center of the Saladin Governorate.
 In 2012, it had a population of approximately 160,000.
 Tikrit is widely regarded as the cultural capital of Iraqi Sunni Arabs, with control of the city carrying symbolic weight due to its former prestige.